SAP/luigi/docs/general-settings.md

 There are two ways to check whether the user's browser supports third-party cookies:

 - **thirdPartyCookiesScriptLocation** is the URL to the page containing third-party cookies support check.
-To detect whether the user's browser supports the mechanism, use the script in the third-party cookies catalog.
+To detect whether the user's browser supports the mechanism, use the script in the [`third-party-cookies`](https://github.com/SAP/luigi/tree/master/core/third-party-cookies) catalog.
 Deploy these files on a domain different from your main application's and set **thirdPartyCookiesScriptLocation** to the `init.html` file.
 During initialization, Luigi detects cookies support and produces an alert if cookies are disabled in the user's browser.
 * **thirdPartyCookieDetection** is a flag to check if third party cookies are supported.
 When set to `true`, Luigi detects during initialization of an external microfrontend the cookie support and produces an alert if cookies are disabled in the user's browsers.